 Strategies for Recruiting in a Competitive Market

-The parameters of competitive recruitment — hiring in a highly competitive market — have changed in light of new work norms, requiring a more diverse set of skills.
-Creating a competitive recruitment and selection process is an essential step in how to attract the best employees to meet targets.
+The parameters of hiring in a highly competitive market have changed in light of new work norms, requiring a more diverse set of skills.
+Creating a competitive recruitment and selection process is essential to recruiting talented employees to meet targets.
 Furthermore, a well-planned recruitment strategy reduces the time and money spent on training new hires.
 By setting up new employees for success from day one, you can even decrease turnover rates.

-Here are six strategies to consider for how to attract employees to your business in a competitive market:
+Here are six strategies to consider for attracting employees to your business in a competitive market:

 Establish Your Reputation